solstice23/typst-ribbons/docs/manual.typ

 = Ribbon Stylizer <sec:ribbon-stylizer>

-Ribbon stylizers give styles to ribbons based on such as color, gradient, stroke, etc.
+Ribbon stylizers give styles to ribbony based on such as color, gradient, stroke, etc.

 #type-box("ribbon-stylizer") is a function that takes 5 positional parameters: `edge`, `from-color`, `to-color`, `from-node`, `to-node`, and potentially some extra parameters (such as `angle` for gradient direction) that drawer may pass in for extra information.
 It returns a dictionary of style attributes for the ribbon representing the edge, keys including `fill`, `stroke`, etc.